mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"It's ok.
 I'll send a couple others down here to look after you and bring you some water.
 Just rest for now."

 	Thi brought haeself to trust his plan and then loosend hae grip on his hand.
-Slowly, he stood up with hae hands still wrapped around his own, feeling a strange connection with this maman that he struggled to explain.
+Slowly, he stood up with hae hands still wrapped around his own, feeling a strange connection with this maman.

 	"I'll come back for you after.
-I promise," he said longingly, and then turned back to face the surface.
+I promise," he said longingly, and then turned back to face the direction of Fanla and the others.
 He spotted some mild hallucinations in the dark, and his emotions were rapidly waxing and waning.
 "Must be the Kanosin," he said to himself, and kept going.

-	Back in the armory, there was no sign of Fanla and all of the weapons had been ferried through the back side of the tent.

-	*They work fast*
+	On the way up the strange pegs, he caught the faint odor of smoke hanging in the air, and could hear a low rumble, constant and unhuman. *Fire?
+What's going on?* In the armory, the rumble had grown to a deep roar coming from the direction of the main tent with hints of yells and hollers trickling through.
+There was no sign of Fanla and spears were strewn on the ground as if in a hurry.

+	"Fanla?"
+He called, trying to find her.
+All he heard was the commotion outside.
+He took a spear and moved to a small crack in the entryway.
+He unsheathed an eye upon the scene outside and felt the heat of the firelight land upon his cheek.
+Some people were rushing out of the tent carrying limp bodies.
+Others were carrying crates of kanosin.
+Most were standing at a safe distance from the tent staring in horror at the sight of their home burning down.
+Adjacent to the armory, he saw a group of bodies laying on the ground and some people from his group attending to them.
+Some of them were stirring, and others were not.
+In an instant, he dropped the spear and ran out to help.

+	"Kip!
+You're back," Lin shouted through the listener.
+"Everything's gone so wrong.
+Just find Setre!"

+	Kip ignored Lin's worries for a moment, focusing his attention on those who needed help.

+	"Fanla!"
+He shouted when he approached them, and they quickly glanced in his direction.

+	Fanla franticly waved to him and called out, "Kip, these people aren't breathing.
+What do we do?"

+	He rushed toward her and knealt over the body of the maman she was attending to.
+He checked hae hearts for a pulse, finding one of two and pushed on hae lungs from above.

+	He announced to them, "If they have a pulse, do this until they cough.
+If they don't, move on to the next person."

+	They all quickly moved to someone, doing as he told them and repeating his motions.
+He turned to the woman and asked, "Where is Setre?"

+	"She's been moving people in and out of the fire."

+	Without a pause, he shot up and sprinted toward the fire.

+	The heat grew in intensity as he approached, but he couldn't think about the pain.
+He had to find Setre.